-27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide
+33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 ¿Oaxaca City, Mexico, at a Glance

-Oaxaca City is the homonymous state’s capital located in the southwest of Mexico.
+Oaxaca City is the capital of the eponymous state in southwestern Mexico.

 This city has been a UNESCO World Heritage Site since 1987.
 It used to be called “Verde Antequera” (green Antequera, for a city in Spain).